 Residents may continue to use the present 22 gallon bins or opt to use the new 48 or 96 gallon wheeled bins for their recycling.
 Residents are asked to trade in their 22 gallon bins if they decide to use a 48 or 96 gallon wheeled bin.
 Bins are available at the Selectmen's Office and are provided free of charge to residents.

 Curbside and In Yard Recycling

 The Town of Washington will continue to provide free curbside pick-up for its residents.
 At curbside, large bins should be placed no more than 5 feet from the road.

-Oliver Rubbish Removal, our recycling hauler, is prepared to enter into a supplemental monthly fee arrangement with residents who wish to have their recyclables picked up in yard (by their garage or residence).
+All American Waste, our recycling hauler, is prepared to enter into a supplemental monthly fee arrangement with residents who wish to have their recyclables picked up in yard (by their garage or residence).
 This fee will cover the additional cost of making an in yard pick-up of recyclables.
-Residents should contact Oliver at (860) 274-3535 to determine the present fee arrangement for in yard pick up and to sign up for this service.
+Residents should contact All American Waste at 800-826-7952 to determine the present fee arrangement for in yard pick up and to sign up for this service.
 The service will begin once a resident has the required large bin on site.

 Benefits of Single Stream Recycling

 Next to education and highway expenses, waste disposal is the largest piece of our Town's budget, costing taxpayers about $432,000 in Fiscal 2011/2012.
 This includes the costs of running the transfer station, bimonthly curbside pick-up of recyclables, hauling garbage and recyclables from the transfer station to disposal sites and tipping fees.